DianZzzz/DianZzzz.github.io/_random/Podcast/English-Podcasts.md

 A wide ranging of topics in businesses

 ## (I cant remember the name TT) ★★★
-My favorite English podcast where guys talking about technology and Internet in a very frank and thought-provoking way.
+My favorite English podcast.
+Two guys talking about technology and Internet in a very frank and thought-provoking way.